galenguyer/k8s/README.md

 ### installation
 download the latest amd64 dvd iso from [the website](https://www.pfsense.org/download/).

 make sure to set the guest os type to other (pfsense is bsd-based).
-1 cores and 2gb of ram is fine.
+1 core and 512mb of ram is fine.

 make sure to give it two network interfaces - one on your public network and one on the internal vnet.

 run through the installation with the default values, they'll work fine.

 ### configuration, part the first
 once the installation and reboot is complete, hit `8` to hop into a shell. run `pfctl -d` to disable the firewall temporarily. connect to https://[server ip] and complete the setup wizard. the default login credentials are `admin:pfsense`.